sukeniklab/CHE600/Class_02-Resources/README.md

 anywhere using your netid.
 2. You can log in through a [remote desktop web server](http://rds.syr.edu), or through a [dedicated app](https://su-jsm.atlassian.net/wiki/spaces/ITHELP/pages/159941283/Connecting+to+RDS+using+the+Windows+App)
 3. Use your netid and password to log in
-4. The server should have a program called "Putty" that will let you connect to the server
+4. The server should have a program called "Putty" that will let you connect to the server (see item III)

 ## **II.
 A computer in the computer room**
 1. The lab takes place in LSC 215 which is a computer class